 In setting the salaries of the elected county officers, the county compensation board shall annually review the compensation paid to comparable officers in other counties of this state, other states, private enterprise, and the federal government.
 In setting the salary of the sheriff, the compensation board must consider setting the salary so that it is comparable to salaries paid to professional law enforcement administrators and command officers of the lowa highway safety patrol, the division of criminal investigation of the department of public safety, and city chiefs employed by cities of similar population to the county.
 The compensation board shall prepare a compensation schedule for the elective county officers for the succeeding fiscal year.
+The county compensation board shall provide documentation to the board of supervisors that demonstrates how the county compensation board determined the recommended compensation schedule, including by providing the applicable compensation information for comparable officers in other counties of this state, other states, private enterprise, and the federal government.
 A recommended compensation schedule requires a majority vote of the compensation board members [lowa Code §331.907(1)].

 At the public hearing held on the county budget the compensation board the county compensation board shall submit its recommended compensation schedule for the next fiscal year to the board of supervisors for inclusion in the county budget.
-The board of supervisors shall review the recommended compensation schedule for the elected county officers and determine the final compensation schedule which shall not exceed the compensation schedule recommended by the county compensation board.
-In determining the final compensation schedule if the board of supervisors wishes to reduce the amount of the recommended compensation schedule, the amount of salary increase proposed for each elected county officer, except as provided in the paragraph below, shall be reduced an equal percentage.
+The board of supervisors shall review the recommended compensation schedule for the elected county officers and determine the final compensation schedule.
+In determining the final compensation schedule for the elected county officers, the board of supervisors may set compensation at less than the compensation provided in the current compensation schedule if the position is reduced to part-time under the recommended compensation schedule.
 A copy of the final compensation schedule shall be filed with the county budget at the office of the director of the department of management.
 The final compensation schedule takes effect on July 1 following its adoption by the board of supervisors.
+"Current compensation schedule" means the compensation schedule in effect when the board of supervisors considers the recommended compensation schedule.